- Location and Housing

 The University of Augsburg was established in 1970.
 As a comprehensive institution, the University of Augsburg has been consistently ranked as one of the top 50 universities in Germany.
 This program is College of Business Administration (CBA) specific meaning only undergraduate CBA students may participate.
 For more information about the university, go to the specified university website here.

 Want to learn more?
 Check out the Pitt Business To the World student blog.

 As an active and engaged participant on this program, you will have the opportunity to develop:

 the ability to succeed independently in a foreign education environment.

 non-US based perspectives on your field of study and/or future career path.

 a global network of peers in similar fields of study and connections with faculty in Germany

-AU offers options for for university-affiliated or private accomodations.
+The University of Augsburg offers options for university-affiliated housing or private accomodations.
 Pitt students are guaranteed slots within university-affiliated housing.
-AU will provide instructions on when and how to apply for housing.
-See AU's general housing website.
+The University of Augsburg will provide instructions on when and how to apply for housing.
+See the University of Augsburg's general housing website.

 Augsburg's courses are taught in German and in English with a large number taught in English.
-Specific courses will be offered in one of the two language
+Specific courses will be offered in one of the two languages.

 Credits taken at Augsburg are evaluated on an ECTS scale and will transfer to Pitt according to a 2:1 ratio.
 For example, 10 ECTS credits will transfer as 5 Pitt credits.
 Additionally, for the purpose of full-time status at Pitt, students should be prepared to take what is equivalent to at least 12 Pitt credit hours.
 All credits taken at Augsburg require approval by both your academic advisor(s) and study abroad program manager.